Stahl's theorem

 In matrix analysis Stahl's theorem is a theorem proved in 2011 by Herbert Stahl concerning Laplace transforms for special matrix functions.
 It originated in 1975 as the Bessis-Moussa-Villani (BMV) conjecture by Daniel Bessis, Pierre Moussa, and Marcel Villani.
 In 2004 Elliott H. Lieb and Robert Seiringer gave two important reformulations of the BMV conjecture.
-In 2015 Alexandre Eremenko gave a simplified proof of Stahl's theorem.
+In 2015, Alexandre Eremenko gave a simplified proof of Stahl's theorem.

+In 2023, Otte Heinävaara proved a structure theorem for Hermitian matrices introducing tracial joint spectral measures that implies Stahl's theorem as a corollary.